-While there is no stand-alone Major in Archaeology, students may choose to pursue studies in archaeology by selecting a specialization either in Anthropology, or in The Archaeology and History of Greece, Rome, and the Near East, or in Near Eastern Studies, and tailoring their course selection to include an archaeological focus.
+While there is no stand-alone Major in Archaeology, students may choose to pursue studies in archaeology by selecting a specialization either in Anthropology, or in Classical, Near Eastern and Religious Studies, and tailoring their course selection to include an archaeological focus.
 Students are also invited to take courses emphasizing archaeology offered by other departments.
 Those intending to pursue archaeological studies beyond the undergraduate level are urged to take courses in complementary fields and should also take steps to acquire a broad knowledge of different geographical areas, techniques and theories.

 As this program is housed within the Department of Anthropology, students wishing to specialize in this area should select a Major or Minor in Anthropology.